publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules2/m__us_usc_t28a_courtRules2_rule4.md

             (B) name the court where the complaint was filed;

-            (C) be accompanied by a copy of the complaint, 2 copies of a waiver form, and a prepaid means for returning the form;
+            (C) be accompanied by a copy of the complaint, 2 copies of the waiver form appended to this Rule 4, and a prepaid means for returning the form;

-            (D) inform the defendant, using text prescribed in Form 5, of the consequences of waiving and not waiving service;
+            (D) inform the defendant, using the form appended to this Rule 4, of the consequences of waiving and not waiving service;

             (E) state the date when the request is sent;